IMQS/uberlog/README.md

 encapsulating it inside your own class.
 You can then use the LogRaw function of Logger to emit messages in whatever format you choose.

+Note that you can disable the output of the time in the log message, by setting `IncludeDate = false`.

 ## Benchmarks

 These benchmarks are on an i7-6700K